remult/remult/docs/guide/15-Running-the-Development-Environment.md

 ## Understanding the different servers
 When developing an angular application in a dev environment we'll need two servers,
-1. Angular dev server - used by Angular for the front end development (the ui that'll run in the browser),
+1. Angular dev server - used by Angular for the front end development (the ui that'll run in the browser).
+This server will use port 4200
-2. Node JS web server - is the Actual server, where all the data access will be and all the heavy lifting will be done.
+2. Node JS web server - is the Actual server, where all the data access will be and all the heavy lifting will be done. this server will use port 3000.

 ## Running the servers
 We'll use visual studio tasks to run our common tasks.